DCsunset/modaled/README.md

 ## Usage

+### Basics

 You can define your own state and keybindings by `modaled-define-state STATE &rest BODY`.
 You can set the lighter or cursor type in body.
-It will create a minor mode `modaled-STATE-mode` and keymap `modaled-STATE-keymap` automatically.
+It will create a minor mode `modaled-STATE-state-mode` and keymap `modaled-STATE-state-keymap` automatically.
-You can set up the keymap by `modaled-define-keys` (or directly using `define-key`) and enable the minor mode whenever you want.
+You can set up the keymap by `modaled-define-state-keys` (or directly using `define-key`) and enable the minor mode whenever you want.

 ```emacs-lisp
 (modaled-define-state "normal"